 3. Roasted chestnuts

 If you love chestnuts, roasted chestnuts are the best German street food for you!
 You can roast them over an open fire or in an oven at home.

-Roasted chestnuts are one of the most popular German street foods, particularly during winter Christmas markets.
+Roasted chestnuts are among the most popular German street foods, particularly during winter Christmas markets.
 Roasted chestnuts are a German delicacy.

 4. German Cookies

 Another food to try from fast-food stands is German cookies!
-German cookies have incredible flavors, and they’re so much better than the American version of cookies.
+German cookies have incredible flavors and are much better than the American version of cookies.

-German cookies often have different kinds of nuts in them, which gives them an amazing flavor that can’t be replicated by any other type of cookie.
-German cookies are absolutely delicious, and you’ll definitely want to try some the next time you visit Germany!
+German cookies often have different kinds of nuts, giving them an amazing flavor that any other type of cookie can’t replicate.
+German cookies are delicious, and you’ll definitely want to try some the next time you visit Germany!

 Why is German Weisswurst a great German snack?
 German weisswurst offers a unique flavor that most other German foods don’t have.
-It’s typically very light and fluffy, which makes it the perfect choice for breakfast or lunch.
+It’s typically very light and fluffy, making it the perfect breakfast or lunch choice.